Skip to main content

 Supervisors

-Kyle Bersted, PhD; Janet Yarboi, PhD; Grace Miller, PhD; Kristina Butler, PhD; Jeannie Aschkenasy, PhD; Nneka Onyezia, PhD
+Kyle Bersted, PhD; Janet Yarboi, PhD; Kristina Butler, PhD; Bridget Makol, PhD; Deidra Bibbs, PhD

 Specific objectives

-Child, adolescent and pediatric training is dedicated to state-of-the-art delivery of psychological services for infants, children, adolescents, young adults, parents, and families.
-The goal is to produce competent clinical psychologists for applied and academic careers in pediatric mental health care.
-The training philosophy is grounded in two guiding principles: one, that health care is best provided through multidisciplinary collaboration between medical and behavioral sciences; and two, that psychopathology and mental health are best understood from a developmental perspective.
-Residents gain competency in traditional diagnostic and therapeutic approaches, cognitive-behavioral strategies, new and innovative techniques, brief and long-term treatments, inpatient consultations, and specialized services.
-Research opportunities across a range of topics are available.
+Training is dedicated to state-of-the-art delivery of psychological services for infants, children, adolescents, young adults, parents, and families.
+The goal is to produce competent clinical child/pediatric psychologists for applied and academic careers in pediatric care.
+The training philosophy is grounded in two guiding principles: one, that health care is best provided through multidisciplinary collaboration between medical and behavioral sciences; and two, that mental health is best understood from a developmental perspective.
+Residents gain competency in diagnostic and therapeutic approaches, new and innovative techniques, brief and long-term treatments, inpatient consultations, and specialized services.

 Structure